-- Political subdivisions may enact or impose impact fees on land within their corporate boundaries or extraterritorial jurisdictions only by complying with this chapter, except that impact fees may not be enacted or imposed in the extraterritorial jurisdiction for roadway facilities. - A municipality may contract to provide capital improvements, except roadway facilities, to an area outside its corporate boundaries and extraterritorial jurisdiction and may charge an impact fee under the contract, but if an impact fee is charged in that area, the municipality must comply with this chapter.
+(b) Political subdivisions may enact or impose impact fees on land within their corporate boundaries or extraterritorial jurisdictions only by complying with this chapter, except that impact fees may not be enacted or imposed in the extraterritorial jurisdiction for roadway facilities.

+(c) A municipality may contract to provide capital improvements, except roadway facilities, to an area outside its corporate boundaries and extraterritorial jurisdiction and may charge an impact fee under the contract, but if an impact fee is charged in that area, the municipality must comply with this chapter.

+Sec.
+395.012.
 ITEMS PAYABLE BY FEE. (a) An impact fee may be imposed only to pay the costs of constructing capital improvements or facility expansions, including and limited to the:

-- construction contract price;
+(1) construction contract price;

-- surveying and engineering fees; (2)
+(2) surveying and engineering fees;

-- land acquisition costs, including land purchases, court (3) awards and costs, attorney's fees, and expert witness fees; and
+(3) land acquisition costs, including land purchases, court awards and costs, attorney's fees, and expert witness fees; and

-- qualified engineer or financial consultant preparing or updating the capital improvements plan who is not an employee of the political subdivision.
+(4) fees actually paid or contracted to be paid to an independent qualified engineer or financial consultant preparing or updating the capital improvements plan who is not an employee of the political subdivision.

-- CAPITAL IMPROVEMENTS ADDISON